 It was a staggering experience but she and her husband knew that this child promised their future.

 Her husband reminded her of that when she was in labor of nearly eight hours, the two of them looking enviously at the year's time on the chubby little baby's arm.

 She had wanted to give the baby girl a name before they left the hospital but he said if they did that… it would be that much harder.
 It would be harder to walk toward that backroom behind that old whore house.

 She didn't know as she walked down the dark alley, the baby warm against her chest and bundled in a pink blanket with a hospital tag still on its wrist, if the people that were staring at her were envious, angry, or resentful.
 They all knew what she was up to.
 They all knew she was going to that intelligent and horrible man.

 This child was her blood and tears.
 She deserved to reap the benefits.

-She was sparing the child from a lift of hardship, counted it dwindling minutes.
+She was sparing the child from a life of hardship, counted it dwindling minutes.

 Her hand felt sweaty as she reached forward towards the handle and for a moment the new mother was sure her grip was going to slip, an omen to step back and head home.